Ferrum121308/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free sofftware.
+Git is a free sofftware distributed under the GPL.